Pisiform Fracture Test

 What are the common symptoms of a pisiform fracture?

-Symptoms may include pain and tenderness on the ulnar side of the wrist, difficulty moving the wrist, and swelling or bruising around the area.
-Some patients may also experience numbness or tingling in the 4th and 5th fingers.
+Symptoms may include ulnar sided wrist pain and tenderness, difficulty moving the wrist, and swelling or bruising around the area.
+Some patients may also experience numbness or tingling in the 4th and 5th fingers, especially if there is concomitant injury to the ulnar nerve.
+Symptoms often overlap with other types of carpal fractures.

 How are pisiform fractures diagnosed?